isomerpages/ogp-isomer/_why-and-when-to-use-isomer/When to use Isomer.md

 **Common use cases include:**
 - **Web applications:** Dynamic websites that allow users to interact with the website and perform specific tasks, such as filling out forms or making payments.
 - **E-commerce websites:** Allow users to purchase goods or services online.
 This includes selling products or services, such as park passes or event tickets.
-- **Data visualization platforms:** Allow users to explore and interact with data in a visual way using maps or charts.
+- **Data visualisation platforms:** Allow users to explore and interact with data in a visual way using maps or charts.

 Examples include: [CPF Portal](https://cpf.gov.sg/), [IRAS Portal](https://iras.gov.sg/), [EDB Portal](https://portal.edb.gov.sg/)